ManishaThakur007/Optimization-using-Python-pyomo/README.md

 Vitamin supplement: 100.0 kg
 Total Cost: £970.15

-**Learning Outcomes**
+**Learning Outcomes:**

-Formulating real-world problems as linear programming models
+1. Formulating real-world problems as linear programming models

-Using Pyomo for optimization in Python
+2. Using Pyomo for optimization in Python

-Integrating data from Excel into a Pyomo model
+3. Integrating data from Excel into a Pyomo model

-Solving LPs with open-source solvers like GLPK
+4. Solving LPs with open-source solvers like GLPK

 **License**
 This project is for educational and demonstration purposes.
 Feel free to adapt it for your own use.